 You or your loved ones may have to change your regular routine by ...

 Making these changes is easier said than done.
 Dealing with new restrictions and responsibilities is challenging, but working these changes into your daily routine can make a real difference.

-Queen Latifah's mom, Dana Owens, is living with heart failure.
+Queen Latifah's mom, Rita Owens, is living with heart failure.
 Inspired by her mom, Queen says that keeping a positive attitude and always being supportive are key to helping a loved one manage heart failure.
 She also wants to stress that for caregivers, it’s important to care for your own health as well.

 Read Queen Latifah's Top 10 Caregiving Tips.

 HF Series in Heart Insight MagazineBig Heart Problem